chaos9520/panel-attack/CHAOS_README_FIRST.txt

 ==========
 + My ranking system has been implented.
 This is a very recent addition, and it still needs to be tested.
 + Matches no longer have to be played on the same level for it to be ranked.
 My ranking system does take into account level differences.
-  1-vs-11 matches have a value of 0, so that will basically be an unranked match.
+  Note: 1-vs-11 matches have a value of 0, so that will basically be an unranked match.
 + Touch is allowed to play ranked.

 Other things I plan to implment: